rap-lab-org/public_pwto/README.md

 * File run_example.py provides an entry point to the PWTO implementation.

-### Run SImulation
+### Run Simulation

+The simulation verificartion of the trajectory feasibility is conducted in ROS with gazebo, based on the [ROSbot](https://husarion.com/manuals/rosbot) from HUSARION.
+All the packages to run the simulation are in "/simulation_pkg", where the `rosbot_description` is downloaded from the [thrid-party repository](https://github.com/husarion/rosbot_description) provided by HUSARION.
-* Create a separate workspace and copy the "/src" folder in "/simulation_pkg" to your workspace.

-* Build the packages in the workspace.
+* To run the simulation, first create a separate workspace and copy the "/src" folder in "/simulation_pkg" to your workspace.
+Then build the packages in the workspace.

-* Change the `uri` link in "/src/bring_up/world/random32_map.world" to your local path.
+* In "/src/bring_up/world/random32_map.world", Change the `$(PATH_TO_WORKSPACE)` in `uri` to the path to your the workspace folder.

-* run the simulation by `roslaunch bring_up rosbot_bringup_random32.launch` to launch Gazebo and Rviz.
+* Run the simulation enironment by `roslaunch bring_up rosbot_bringup_random32.launch` to launch Gazebo and Rviz.

-* run the trajectory tracking by `roslaunch bring_up rosbot_traj_tracking.launch`.
+* Run the trajectory tracking by `roslaunch bring_up rosbot_traj_tracking.launch`.

-* To plot the trajectory tracking results, run `python3 plot_traj.py`.
-Change the 'traj_load_path' and 'traj_save_path' if necessary.